Arrest tied to Mount Herman Road threats; murder victim's friend's photos led investigators to suspect vehicle

 An arrest affidavit obtained by 11 News says Nations was in the car captured in the picture.
 Investigators say they wouldn't have found the vehicle so soon if it wasn't for the witness taking that photo.

-Along with the photograph, several members of the public had described the same vehicle as being linked to a man threatening hikers and bikers with a hatchet.
+Along with the photograph, several members of the public had described the same vehicle as being linked to a man

 "It was one of the key pieces, and it's something that came in over and over from different complainants in the menacing cases we saw up in Monument and the Mount Herman road areas," said Jacqueline Kirby with the El Paso County Sheriff's Office.
 "When you've got a number of people corroborating each other’s stories without their knowledge, that's something we really have to take very seriously and we do."